DerAlexx/Product-Hunter/README.md

             'PORT':'5432' --> This is the standard postgresport }
     }

-    '''
+    ```

-** Enter all your information.
+**Enter all your information.
 Depending on your Databaseserversettings**

-** Notice: All information in this section is just placeholder information!
-You need to add yours in order to run this Project **
+**Notice: All information in this section is just placeholder information!
+You need to add yours in order to run this Project**

 #### List of included Databasemanagementsystems
     1. SQLite